Shimanti/Shimanti/README.md

 - 🌱 I used to work in Finance, with StartUps, as well as big companies.
 I am now building my own **Apps**

 - 🤝 I migrated my **Mom's Indian Cookbook Vol1** to an App.
-I'm waiting to learn design before updating it's CSS.
+I'm waiting to learn design before updating it's CSS

 - 🔭 I’m working on everything except **a Blood Pressure Application**.
 I wanted to develop an app, but my blood pressure improved with walking.
-I encourage everyone to walk, if possible.
+I encourage everyone to walk, if possible

 - 👨‍💻 My current goal is to **learn and learn**